 Foleon Docs allow you to incorporate multimedia elements such as videos, animations, and interactive graphics into your content.
 I don’t know about you, but when I consume content, these features enhance my experience and provide a more dynamic and interactive way of consuming information.

 On top of that, online magazines provide real-time data analytics and insights, enabling you to track engagement levels and understand your audience's preferences.
-This information can be used to improve your content, tailor marketing strategies and ultimately increase revenue.
+This information can be used to improve your content, tailor marketing strategies, and ultimately increase revenue.

 Designing a corporate magazine

-You may communicate in a similar fashion to investors and partners, but maybe when focusing on employee readers you might want to switch things up a bit.
+You may communicate in a similar fashion to investors and partners, but maybe when focusing on employee readers, you might want to switch things up a bit.
 Take some time to think about who you’re writing for and what tone of voice resonates with them best.

 Once you’ve got that down, here are our tips for designing a corporate magazine:

-- Be bold: Just because it’s a corporate magazine, doesn’t mean it has to be boring.
+- Be bold: Just because it’s a corporate magazine doesn’t mean it has to be boring.
 In fact, that’s why you should use typography and bright colors to create a visually striking cover page.
 Keep readers engaged by doing something a little different.
 View the example from LISC.

 - Get visual: Again, don’t be boring.
 Use images, illustrations, videos, and infographics to break up large blocks of text.
 This example from Helvetia Insurance is a great example of this.

 - Mix things up: Your readers are human.
 You want them to enjoy your content, right?
-Then be sure to include more than the standard long-form articles and feature shorter, easily digestible pieces.
-Wageningen University & Research (WUR) has a lot of fun with videos and different images, in this example.
+Then, be sure to include more than the standard long-form articles and feature shorter, easily digestible pieces.
+Wageningen University & Research (WUR) has a lot of fun with videos and different images in this example.

 Designing a consumer magazine

 Creating a magazine for a consumer involves a slightly different approach than with a corporate magazine.
-You still want to create a visually engaging and immersive experience for your reader while also delivering high-quality content they care about.
+You still want to create a visually engaging and immersive experience for your readers while also delivering high-quality content they care about.

 The only thing is you’ll be creating content for an individual, so the goal is slightly different.
 Your approach, whether it be the story you tell, your tone of voice, or your design, will likely differ from that of a corporate magazine.

-Here are our tips for designing a consumer magazine (B2C):
+Here are our consumer magazine ideas (B2C):